wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 ## Project Proposal: Customer Segmentation Analysis with SQL

 ### Introduction
 The purpose of this project is to analyze customer data and segment them into different groups based on their behavior and characteristics.
-This will not only help the company to target specific customer groups with personalized sales and marketing tactics, but also helps the organzation improve customer satisfaction.
-Better understanding of customers and knowing the pain points can generate meaningful insights on devloping a precise and coherent strategies.
+This will help the company to target specific customer groups with personalized sales and marketing tactics and improve customer satisfaction.
+The insights gained from this project will help the company understand their customers better and develop precise and coherent strategies to meet their needs.

 ### Objectives
-* To identify different customer segments based on demographics, purchasing behavior, and other characteristics
+* To identify different customer segments based on demographics, purchasing behavior, and other characteristics.
 * To analyze the behavior of each segment and identify their needs and preferences
+* To evaluate the performance of clustering techniques by using appropriate metrics.
-* To share the insights using tables and bulletpoints
+* To share the insights in a clear and concise manner

 ### Methodology
 The project will be conducted using PostgreSQL relational database management system to extract and analyze customer data.
-The code will be tested on an online SQL database, and posted here along with the insights.

-1. Define sample customer data schema (SQL) and create customer data table.
+The following steps will be taken:
+1. Define the scope and limitations of the project, including the types of data that will be analyzed and the time period covered
+2. Develop a data cleaning and preprocessing plan to ensure the quality of the data
-2. Generate sample customer data with python or mockroo.
+3. Generate sample customer data with Python or Mockaroo
-3. Explore the customer data to identify patterns and relationships between different variables such as age, gender, location, purchase history, and preferences.
+4. Explore the customer data to identify patterns and relationships between different variables such as age, gender, location, purchase history, and preferences
-4. Use clustering techniques such as K-means clustering or hierarchical clustering to segment customers into different groups based on their behavior and characteristics.
+5. Use clustering techniques such as K-means clustering or hierarchical clustering to segment customers into different groups based on their behavior and characteristics
+6. Evaluate the performance of clustering techniques using appropriate metrics such as silhouette score or elbow method to determine the optimal number of clusters
-5. Segment Analysis: Analyze the behavior of each segment by looking at their purchasing patterns, preferences, and needs.
+7. Analyze the behavior of each segment by looking at their purchasing patterns, preferences, and needs
+8. Share the insights gained from the analysis using tables, graphs, and bullet points

 ### Deliverables:
-The following deliverables are expected by the of this project:
+The following deliverables are expected by the end of this project:
 * Self-generated CSV file with sample customer data
 * Customer data schema (SQL)
 * SQL queries for customer segmentation and analysis
 * Extracted insights from the analysis

 ### Timeline and Budget
-The project will be completed with in 3 days.
-The data generation and ananlysis tools are free, thus this is a zero budget project.
+This project will be completed within 3 days, before 22 April.
+The data generation and analysis tools are free, so the budget for this project is zero.

 ### Conclusion
 This project aims to demonstrate how to use SQL to understand customer data and present a list of queries to identify customer segments.
-TBC
+By identifying different customer segments based on demographics, purchasing behavior, and other characteristics, the company can better tailor its marketing strategies and improve customer satisfaction.
 ---------------------------------------------------------------------------

-## 1. Define sample customer data schema (SQL) and create customer data table
+## 1. Define the scope and limitations of the project

 The Schema for the two main sources of customer data:
 ```sql